 In addition to Sandbach Station, Crewe Railway Station is accessible within a 10-minute car or train journey from Sandbach and provides additional connections.
 Crewe Station is extremely well connected with quick access to London (1hr 35mins), Edinburgh (3 hr 15mins) and the rest of the UK.
 There is potential for the journey times to improve with the proposed HS2 line, with Phase 2a involving improvements to the Sandbach line, although there may be some disruption to Sandbach station and services resulting from construction of the scheme.
-There is a need to pursue the best local train service outcomes for Sandbach and the wider borough from delivery of HS2.
+There will be a need to lobby for the best outcomes for Sandbach and the wider borough from HS2 delivery.

-Sandbach station would also benefit from improvements to access and customer facilities.
-These are likely to be more viable as passenger demand increases due to local developments including the Capricorn site.
+Sandbach station would also benefit from improvements which are likely to be required given the increased demand which will be generated by the Capricorn site.
 The Council are supportive of reopening the rail line between Sandbach, Middlewich and Northwich in future, which would have benefits for users of Sandbach Station.